Term Insurance Grace Period

 A No-claim Bonus (NCB) is a benefit offered by the insurer to the insurer for not raising claims during the insurance policy term.
 The NCB increases every year, and it can accumulate up to a certain limit, which varies depending on the insurer.

 If a policy lapses due to non-payment of premiums within the insurance grace period, the policyholder loses the benefits of the policy, including the accumulated NCB.
-When the policy is renewed, the policyholder would have to start from scratch, without the NCB they had accumulated over the years.
+When the policy is renewed, the policyholder would have to start from scratch without the NCB they had accumulated over the years.
 This can lead to an increase in the renewal premium, as the NCB is a factor that affects the premium amount.

-For instance, if Ms. Pooja has a five-year term insurance policy with an NCB of 10% each year, and she does not make any claims during the policy term, the accumulated NCB would be 50% of the premium amount.
+For instance, if Ms Pooja has a five-year term insurance policy with an NCB of 10% each year, and does not make any claims during the policy term, the accumulated NCB would be 50% of the premium amount.
 However, if the policy lapses, and Ms. Pooja fails to renew it within the specified period, the NCB would be lost, and she would have to pay a higher premium amount to renew the policy.

 However, if the policy lapses due to non-payment of premiums, the policyholder loses the option to port the policy to another insurer.
 This means that the policyholder cannot avail of the benefits of their existing policy with another insurer.
 Instead, they would have to apply for a new policy with a different insurer, and their coverage would be subject to the terms and conditions of the new policy.